sgoedecke/powerful-owl-server/manual/README.md

   Start: 01:52:40, End: 01:52:45
 ```

 That shows the owl sounds that the model found.
-Bear in mind that many of these are likely to be false positives, given the current prototype state of the model.
+Bear in mind that many of these are likely to be false positives, given the current prototype state of the model - you should listen to them to confirm.
+But hopefully it lets you rule out tens of hours of data without having to listen to it.